-For many borrowers, particularly first-time buyers, the down payment and cash for closing costs is the greatest obstacle to buying a home.
+For many borrowers, particularly first-time buyers, the down payment and cash for closing costs is the greatest obstacle to buying a home in Florida.
 If you are having trouble coming up with the money for your down payment, you may have many options available.
 There are many local programs that provide down payment grants, as well as down payment assistance loans to give you a forgivable, second loan that may even cover your closing costs.

 Do not assume that you must be low-income to qualify!
 There are many types of programs, and borrowers earning up to 120 percent of the median income of the area may qualify for assistance.